 - Obey the speed limit.
 Speeding increases the odds of an accident.
 Stay within the posted speed and if roads are slick, slow down.

 - Practice defensive driving.
 Not only should you manage your own driving, but being aware of what other driver’s are doing is just as critical.
 Drive with your headlights on, allowing enough space between your car and the one in front of you.
 Look both ways and proceed with caution when entering an intersection.

 - Know how your car operates.
 Become familiar with your car.
 Adjust the seat and mirrors to your liking.
 Understand what safety features are present and how they work, and always keep an emergency kit in your car.

 The last, and most important rule is for parents: driving is a privilege for teens, not a right.
 If your teen flouts the rules, take away the keys.

+Check out all the maintenance parts available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on tips for teen drivers, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.

 Photo courtesy of morgueFile